mbogner/kafka-kraft2/README.md

 ## Usage

-* cd to `docker/kraft` directory and run the `download.sh` script to get a local copy of kafka.
+* cd to `docker/kraft` directory and run the `download-kafka.sh` script to get a local copy of kafka.
 This step was added to cache the file locally and speed up image build.
 Of course adding the download to the image build would be possible as well, but I wanted to avoid re-downloads.
+* cd to `connectors` and run `download-connect-plugins.sh` to download some sample plugins.
 * Then simply start the docker-compose setup: `docker compose up -d`

-The setup also includes a health indicator by the use of netcat.

 For connections from your dev machine you need to add `/etc/hosts` entries for kraft1, kraft2 and kraft3 targeting 127.0.0.1.
 Then you can use `kraft1:9192,kraft2:9193,kraft3:9194` as your broker connection string.